North America Soup Market Size and Share

 Recent Industry Developments

-• August 2025: Campbell Soup Company and Pabst Blue Ribbon collaborated to develop two limited-edition beer-infused soups.
-The products combine PBR's malt flavor profile with Campbell's Chunky soup recipes.
+• August 2025: Campbell Soup Company and Pabst Blue Ribbon partnered to create two limited-edition soups infused with beer.
+These products blend Pabst Blue Ribbon's malt flavor profile with Campbell's Chunky soup recipes.

-• July 2025: General Mills, Inc. introduced five new barbecue-inspired soups under its Progresso Pitmaster line, each containing 14g or more of protein per can.
-The soups deliver barbecue flavors in a convenient, ready-to-eat format.
+• July 2025: General Mills, Inc. launched five barbecue-inspired soups under its Progresso Pitmaster line, each providing 14g or more of protein per can.
+These soups offer barbecue flavors in a convenient, ready-to-eat format.

-• July 2025: Samyang Foods introduced a Korean-inspired instant ramen noodle soup in three flavors: black pepper and beef, garlic and clam, and red pepper chicken with cilantro.
+• July 2025: Samyang Foods launched Korean-inspired instant ramen in three flavors: black pepper and beef, garlic and clam, and red pepper chicken with cilantro, catering to diverse taste preferences.

-• September 2024: Fuchs North America introduced the Sensational Soups and Stews Collection, featuring three seasoning varieties: Afghan pumpkin soup seasoning, tamarind chili mix, and gingered carrot blend.
+• September 2024: Fuchs North America launched the Sensational Soups and Stews Collection, offering three seasonings: Afghan pumpkin soup seasoning, tamarind chili mix, and gingered carrot blend, enhancing diverse culinary experiences.

 Table of Contents for North America Soup Industry Report